Real Deal Fundraising

 How can we keep our donors connected to our organizations in this unstable environment?

-When it became clear that I would not be allowed to travel anymore for work, I fell back on a maxim I heard somewhere early in my fundraising career.
+Back in 2020, when it became clear that I would not be allowed to travel anymore for work, I fell back on a maxim I heard somewhere early in my fundraising career.
 It rhymes so that’s convenient and an aid to memory.

 Near